-- Ask your family members who are still at school to have their needles, these are now all given in year 7.
+- Ask your family members who are still at school to have their needles.

 During the pregnancy

-The influenza vaccine is very helpful and safe to have when you are pregnant.
-It can help protect you and your baby, as well as other family members.
-See your health care worker for influenza vaccine during your pregnancy.
-You can also have a whooping cough vaccine when your baby is born.
+The influenza and whooping cough vaccines are very helpful and safe to have when you are pregnant.
+They can help protect you and your baby, as well as other family members.
+See your health care worker for both these vaccines during your pregnancy.

 When baby arrives

-Baby will be offered a Hepatitis B vaccine the day of the birth.
-It is a good idea for baby to have this needle because Hepatitis B infection is really bad for new born babies and can make them very sick.
+You will be offered a Hepatitis B vaccine for your baby on the day of the birth.
+It is a good idea for baby to have this needle because Hepatitis B is an infection that can make newborn babies very sick.

 Baby needs a few vaccines at different times in the first year of life.
 It is really important to have these vaccines on time to protect your baby.

 Have your baby immunised at:

 - 12 months old

 - 18 months old